ImDefiant/Modded-Server-Mods/README.md

 # ModdedServerTest
-Test for packwiz on a completely modded server
+Server Mods for a completely modded server with Packwiz